Call For Presenters

 *Indicate by checking the box that you agree to the guidelines for sessions to include facilitated interaction and time limits on spoken presentations.

-• The content of CM activities must be non-promotional in nature.
-Program content must be unbiased.
-An organization’s services or products may be discussed prior to or after the completion of the CM credit portion of the activity.
+• Unbiased and Non-Promotional: CM content must be free of promotional material.
+References to an organization’s services or products must occur only before or after the completion of the CM credit portion of the activity.

 Has this session been presented before?